Movax12/ca65hl/manual.md

 If the statement ends with a **break** or **goto** it will be evaluated as a statement on its own and there is no corresponding **endif**.

-When using **goto**, a label should immediately follow.
+When using **goto**, a label name should immediately follow.
 The macro will generate a branch to this label.
 Long branching works here as well.

 When using **break**, the current loop will be exited if the condition